At NREVC, our team of equine veterinarians and friendly support staff are dedicated to servicing the needs of both you and your horse.

 Admin / Stud Assistant: Pat Robinson

-Pat then opened up her own 30 acre hobby farm Dingley Park Agistment & Transport in Melbourne which she has successfully managed for the past 10 years.
-Pat loves the country, so in 2018 she moved to Tatura with her 6 year old daughter Rydah.
-In Pat’s spare time she enjoys spending it with her family and friends, reining, camping, kayaking, motorbike riding and travelling.
+Pat then opened up her own 30-acre hobby farm Dingley Park Agistment & Transport in Melbourne which she successfully managed for 10 years.
+Pat loves the country, so in 2018 she moved to Tatura with her daughter Rydah.
+Pat’s other interests include spending time with her family and friends, reining, camping, kayaking, motorbike riding and travelling.

 Pat enjoys working with the team and the clients here at NREVC and the excitement of every day is different!